Golf Monthly: Overview

 Golf Monthly publishes tips, drills, and advice provided by UK's Top 50 coaches, and offers tour details that help the players to better their performance.
 The magazine presents data on gear and kit.
 For the travelling golfer, the magazine assigns special pages with information and suggestions as to where to play and find the best accommodation in and outside of UK.

 Publishing since 1911, the magazine focuses in highlighting both domestic and international golf events providing original reports, golf gear/kit tests, updates on new arrivals and interviews and profiles of top professional golfers.

 The brand was formerly owned by IPC Media a publisher that was renamed to become Time Inc. and then TI Media.
 Future PLC bought TI Media in April 2020.

 Alison Root was announced as the brand's first Women's Golf Editor in September 2022.

 Some of the famous names that have been the brand's playing editor include tour pro Eddie Pepperell, 2010 US Open Winner Graeme McDowell and Ryder Cup star Chris Wood.

 Top 100 Courses UK & Ireland

 Golf Monthly has published its biennial list of the Top 100 Golf Courses UK & Ireland since 2005.

 Top 100 Course Criteria

 There are five broad categories, weighted for importance.
 Quality of test and design (35%), conditioning and presentation (30%), visual appeal both internally and externally (15%), the club’s facilities (10%) and the visitor experience (10%).
 Because this is still a subjective process, they also look closely at the written reports.
-A few years ago, based on strong reader feedback, they took the decision to exclude all courses where you cannot pay a regular green fee.
+A few years ago, based on strong reader feedback, they decided to exclude all courses where you cannot pay a regular green fee.